Aida Paula: Second arrest

 Paula's second arrest took place in December 1958, almost 20 years after the first.
 She was held in isolation at Caxias Prison near Lisbon for eight days and was eventually tried in April 1960 for being a member of the Communist Party.
 She was then sentenced to two and a half years in prison, but this was extended and she ended up spending six consecutive years in prison.
 She was the author of one of 13 letters in a manifesto addressed to women and democratic organizations all over the world, smuggled out of Caxias prison in May 1961, denouncing the tortures and the conditions in which the political prisoners were kept.
 She was always fighting against the prison regime and the inhumane conditions, leading to her being punished six times.
 Punishments included not being able to receive visitors, not being allowed to exercise outdoors, and not being able to receive newspapers and other publications.

 Third arrest

 On her release Paula came out of hiding to take care of her seriously ill mother.
 She was arrested again in 1967, when she suffered 18 days in isolation at Campolide police station, followed by sleep deprivation for six days and six nights.
 Her health deteriorated rapidly until her release in May 1968 when she was acquitted at her trial.
 She later worked in the office of an anti-colonialist doctor, Julieta Gandra, who she had got to know in Caxias prison when they shared the same cell.

+Death

 Aida da Conceição Paula died on 25 October 1993.